coldtest-berlin/pq-single-address-backup/README.md

 2. Generate 32-byte seed (hex 64 chars) and encrypt it with a strong password.
 3. Print output block.

-To restore: same file, paste block + password -> get seed 64 hex, then sweep to PQ wallet.
+To decrypt: same file, input 106 chars + password -> get seed 64 hex, then sweep to PQ wallet.

 ### Security